When data driven reduced order modeling meets full waveform inversion: Waveform inversion

 We describe here and in the next section an approach that is inspired by ``hybrid inverse problems" like photo-acoustic tomography, transient elastography, etc. In these multi-physics imaging modalities, the propagation of a primary wave inside the inaccessible domain, a.k.a. the ``internal wave", is monitored with high time and space resolution by a second type of wave.
 The point is that knowledge of the internal wave simplifies considerably the inversion for the unknown coefficients of the governing PDE \cite{nachman2007conductivity,bal2013reconstruction,arridge2012imaging}.
 Hybrid approaches are mostly limited to medical applications, because they involve delicate and accurate user controlled apparatus for transmitting several types of waves and measuring all around the body of interest.
 We propose to use the ROM for estimating the internal waves, without any additional measurements.

-The main idea for the estimation comes from equation \eqref{eq:DF3}, which relates the data driven ROM snapshots to the true snapshots.
+The main idea for the estimation comes from equation \eqref{eq:DF3}, which relates \bc{the data driven ROM snapshots $\bu_j^\RM$, which are matrices, to the true vector snapshots $\bu_j(\bx) $ defined by (\ref{eq:S1}), which are $\bx$ dependent fields, for $\bx \in \Omega$}.
 This relation involves the orthonormal basis $\bV(\bx)$, which cannot be computed, but has properties that are useful for inversion.
-So far, these properties are partially understood: It is proved in \cite[Appendix A]{borcea2021reduced} using explicit calculations in a layered medium and in a waveguide that $\bV(\bx)$ is insensitive to the reflectivity (rough part of $c(\bx)$) but depends on the kinematics (smooth part of $c(\bx)$).
+So far, these properties are only partially understood: It is proved in \cite[Appendix A]{borcea2021reduced} using explicit calculations in a layered medium and in a waveguide that $\bV(\bx)$ is insensitive to the reflectivity (rough part of $c(\bx)$) but depends on the kinematics (smooth part of $c(\bx)$).
 Extensive numerical simulations carried out in \cite{DtB,druskin2018nonlinear,borcea2021reduced,borcea2022waveform} suggest that this property extends to more general settings as well.

 In many, but not all applications, the kinematics is only mildly perturbed, so these results motivated originally our definition of the estimated internal wave snapshots,

 where $\bV(\bx;w)$ is the orthonormal basis computed for the search wave speed $w(\bx)$.
 Why is this better than the linearization of the forward mapping used by any iterative inversion algorithm?
 That would approximate the internal wave snapshots by